Matrix862972/module4/README.md

 # Deep Learning Module 4 - Computer Vision
+## Andrew Ng's Deep Learning Specialization

-This repository contains comprehensive labs and assignments for Module 4 of a Deep Learning course, focusing on Computer Vision techniques and applications.
+This repository contains comprehensive labs and assignments for Module 4 of Andrew Ng's Deep Learning Specialization, focusing on Convolutional Neural Networks and Computer Vision techniques.
+This course is part of the renowned Deep Learning Specialization offered by deeplearning.ai and Stanford University.

 ## Repository Structure